Cymothoa exigua: Influence on humans

-Cymothoa exigua is not believed to be harmful to humans, except it may bite if separated from its host and handled.
+Parasitic isopods like the Cymothoa exigua are not harmful to humans, though they may bite if separated from its host or handled.

-In Puerto Rico, C. exigua was the leading subject of a lawsuit against a large supermarket chain; it is found in snappers from the Eastern Pacific, which are shipped worldwide for commercial consumption.
+It is commonly found in snappers from the Eastern Pacific, which are shipped worldwide for commercial consumption.
+Because of this, in Puerto Rico, C. exigua was the leading subject of a lawsuit against a large supermarket chain.
 The customer in the lawsuit claimed to have been poisoned by eating an isopod cooked inside a snapper.
 The case, however, was dropped on the grounds that isopods are not poisonous to humans and some are even consumed as part of a regular diet.
+That being said, the isopod can affect a fish’s health.
+So overall, it could cause some economic impacts as it’s found on commercially used fishes like snapper and salmon.
+A fish's value may also go down due to this parasitic isopod as it looks unsightly.